Basic Corrections Officer

 Certified as a Special Function Officer.

-Must be 19 years of age or older at the time of certification.
+Must be 19 years of age or older.

 -